EspressoSystems/cdk-validium-node/docs/modes.md

 ## If you want to create Proofs:

-This mode is a tad more complicated, as it will require more services and more machines:
+This model is a tad more complicated, as it will require more services and more machines:

 Requirements for the Prover service (sans MT/Executor): 1TB RAM 128 cores